savi-lang/savi/spec/compiler/type_check.inference.savi.spec.md

     x (F64 | U64) = 42
       ^~~~~~~~~~~

-- and the literal itself has an intrinsic type of Numeric.Convertible: x (F64 | U64) = 42
+- the literal could be any subtype of Numeric.Convertible: x (F64 | U64) = 42
+                    ^~

+- but the fallback type for this kind of literal would be I32: x (F64 | U64) = 42
                     ^~